HybridAir/twiscn/README.md

 TwiScnDevice
 ============

-C++ code used in the TwiScn (TwitterScreen?) device.
-Files are organized in the NetBeans project format.
-Currently in the process of importing the whole thing from the Arduino IDE, and rewriting it.
+C++ code used for the <a href="http://hybridairworks.tumblr.com/tagged/twitterscreen">TwiScn (TwitterScreen?)</a> device.
+The project is currently in the process of being imported from the Arduino IDE, and being rewritten.